 Step 6.
 Making Money From Your Blog

-Now that you’ve built your blog and customized it to your liking, you are probably wondering how can I actually make money from my blog?
+Now that you’ve created your blog and customized it to your liking, you are probably wondering how can I actually make money from my blog?

 There are actually a lot different ways to successfully monetize your blog.
 However there is no such thing as a get rich quick scheme.